baopengbp/Teaching-Codes/README.md

-Teaching-Codes for Quantum Chemistry, include HF, DIIS, MP2, FCI
+Teaching-Codes for Quantum Chemistry.
+The studying order is HF -> DIIS -> MP2 -> FCI